-ENG 185 English Grammar and Usage 3 credits

-Level I Prerequisites: Academic Reading and Writing Levels of 6 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+ENG 185 English Grammar and Usage 3 credits Level I Prerequisites: Academic Reading and Writing Levels of 6

 In this course, students formalize their knowledge of the structure of English.
 They learn to respect the internal grammar of English and to separate the issues of grammar and usage.
 Students examine some of the complex problems related to English grammar and usage.
 This course is a structural analysis of English and is designed for college level students.